-In Salcombe, a large, detached family house on three levels, in a residential street some 800 yards up from the waterfront, pubs, cafés and shops and with terrific long views of the estuary.
+In Salcombe, a large, detached family house on three levels, on a residential street 800 steep yards up from the waterfront, pubs, cafés and shops and with terrific long views of the estuary.
 Five minute walk to public outdoor heated swimming pool (May to September).
 In front, an enclosed, private courtyard (table/chairs, gas barbecue); at the back, a smallish lawned garden.

 Inside, fresh, simple, unfussy decor, full of light from lots of windows.
-Open-plan hall and living/dining/fitted kitchen (dishwasher, microwave, fridge-freezer, gas hob/electric oven) with open fire, TV/DVD, iPod dock and sliding doors to balcony (table/chairs), all with super estuary views.
+Open-plan hall and living/dining/fitted kitchen (dishwasher, microwave, freezer, fridge, gas hob/electric oven) with open fire, comfy seating for 8, TV/DVD, iPod dock and sliding doors to balcony (table/chairs), all with super estuary views.
 Utility room with washing machine, tumble drier, through to shower-room (suite).
-Stairs (stairgates) down to three bedrooms – a double, a room with 3' bunks plus single (both with doors to garden), and a single; excellent bathroom (suite with separate shower).
-Back in the living area, stairs up to landing (TV/DVD, good area for toys/games), very small single bedroom (limited clothes-hanging space), and roomy double bedroom (5' bed) with en suite bathroom (suite plus bath-shower), both with great views.
+Stairs (stairgate) down to three bedrooms – a double, a room with 3' bunks plus single (both with doors to garden), and a single; bathroom (suite with separate shower).
+From living area, stairs up to landing (TV/DVD/video, good area for toys/games) and two more bedrooms with great views – a roomy double bedroom (5' bed) with en suite bathroom (suite, shower over bath), and a very small single (limited clothes-hanging space).
 Corner shop, 200 yards.
+Best for family parties of maximum 6 adults.
 A good, convenient house.

 |Size||Sleeps up to 9, 5 bedrooms|